What is Surgical Trauma?

 Psychological Symptoms

-Below are some of the psychological symptoms associated with the question “what is surgical trauma.”
+Below are some of the psychological symptoms associated with surgical trauma.

 Anxiety